Ecommerce Warehousing: Types, Fundamentals, and Best Practices

 For example, hiring an experienced 3PL to manage your warehousing needs (including order fulfilment and shipping) can be more cost-effective than hiring in-house staff to do the same job.

 In addition, 3PLs often offer discounts when eCommerce retailers commit to long-term contracts.
 These lower costs can make it easier for your business to stay profitable even during times of high demand or rapid growth.

-Plus, if you ever decide to scale, you’ll need to graduate to some form of eCommerce warehousing anyways.
+Plus, if you ever decide to scale, you’ll need to graduate to some form of eCommerce warehousing anyway.
 The sooner you can cultivate positive vendor relationships, the better.

 4. Single-item picking.

 Decades ago, warehouses were used almost exclusively for storing items until customers ordered them.
 Today, warehouses are becoming automated and sophisticated enough to handle single-item picking.
 This means that each item is picked from the shelf and not bundled together with other items.